airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.26_github.md

 left over in your buffer in this case, which you would use as the starting point when you next need data from the file.[28]

-Another thing to note is that buffersbuffers are a fixed size, set by the programmer.
+Another thing to note is that buffers are a fixed size, set by the programmer.
 So, if you want to read in data 500 bytes at a time, you send the `read` system call the address of a 500-byte unused location, and send it the number 500 so it knows how big it is.
 You can make it smaller or bigger, depending on your application's needs.